ricardosuab93/ricardosuab93/README.md

 - 🔭 I’m currently working on my portfolio.
-- 🌱 I’m currently living in Peru but I really love to travel aboard.
+- 🌱 I’m currently living in Peru but I really love to travel abroad.
 - ❓ Since 2006 I've been working on tech.

 ```javascript